Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Experimental Comparison with Other Mechanisms

 \subsection{Varying Noise($\phi$) and Clusters ($\ell$)}

 Varying the noise parameter $\phi$ has little to no effect on the approximation to V for all mechanisms.
 This is not surprising as all mechanisms receive the same (noisy) information.
-When approximating GT, the value of $\phi$ has negligible effect on the performance of the mechanisms unless $\phi \geq 0.95$; for the remainder of the discussion we fix $\phi = 0.5$.
+When approximating GT, the value of $\phi$ has a negligible effect on the performance of the mechanisms unless $\phi \geq 0.95$; for the remainder, of the discussion we fix $\phi = 0.5$.
 Varying the setting of $\ell$ we see that all mechanisms perform best with respect to GT when we set $\ell = 5$ and with respect to V when $\ell = 3$; with a decrease in performance as we continue to increase $\ell$.
-No matter the setting, increasing the number of clusters hurt Vanilla and Exact Dollar Partition's performance the least, i.e., their performance decreases less quickly than the other mechanisms.
+No matter the setting, increasing the number of clusters hurt the performance of Vanilla and \edp the least, i.e., their performance decreases less quickly than the other mechanisms.
 For the remainder we set $\ell = 4$ as was done for the NSF pilot.